WojciechMula/blender-gui/README.rst

-I've decided to write an object orientated programming interface, that works at higher level of abstraction and makes almost all common actions.  it is easy to use and understand, even for non-programmers.
+I've decided to write an object orientated programming interface, that works at higher level of abstraction and makes almost all common actions.
+It is easy to use and understand, even for non-programmers.

 I hope that module will be useful for Blender_ users.

-Downloads
+Contents
 ------------------------------------------------------------------------

 * `gui.py <gui.py>`_ --- main program
 * `extract_examples.py <extract_examples.py>`_ --- utility
   to extract samples from ``gui.py``
-* `html.tar.gz <html.tar.gz>`_ --- documentation done with
-  Epydoc_
 * `epydoc_img.py <epydoc_img.py>`_ --- simple utility that
   adds images to epydoc output
+* documentation of the module in html format

 Sample extensions that use ``blender-gui``